 Draw up business acquisition contract

-Mergers and acquisitions: promising in every industry
+Mergers and acquisitions: promising in every sector

 Before concluding a business acquisition contract

-What is stipulated in the purchase agreement?
+What is laid down in the purchase agreement?

-- The elements of the agreement
+• The components of the agreement

-- The date of the transfer of ownership
+• The date of transfer of ownership

-- A non-compete clause
+• A non-competition clause

 Components of a business acquisition contract